jeet1418/AstroOps/README.md

 The project implements an end-to-end DevOps workflow covering **infrastructure provisioning, continuous integration, containerization, security scanning, Kubernetes application packaging, GitOps-based deployment, and observability**.

 The AWS infrastructure is managed using **modular Terraform configurations**, with separate infrastructure for the Terraform backend and EKS environment.
-Terraform is integrated with **Jenkins CI** to automate the provisioning and management of resources such as **VPC, subnets, security groups, Amazon EKS, Amazon S3, and DynamoDB**.
+Terraform is integrated with **Jenkins CI** to automate the provisioning and management of resources such as **VPC, subnets, Amazon EKS, Amazon S3, and DynamoDB**.

 Application CI is implemented through **Jenkins pipelines for the microservices**, with a reusable **Jenkins Shared Library** providing common functionality for source-code checkout, Git commit identification, SonarQube analysis, quality gates, Trivy security scanning, Docker image builds, Amazon ECR authentication, image publishing, and Helm configuration updates.